 We continue our commitment to utilise our staff planning time to maximise our student outcomes.
-Release was given from the School Improvement Plan (SIP) budget for teachers to work together in Professional Learning Team meetings (three times/term) where student data in reading was analysed and appropriate decisions made in teaching and learning strategies.
+Release was given from the School Improvement Plan (SIP) budget for teachers to work together in Professional Learning Team meetings (three times/term) where student data in reading and key areas in Mathematics was analysed and appropriate decisions made in teaching and learning strategies to meet the identified learning needs.